SrQuacksAlot/portfolio/README.md

 Internship - local municipality IT department 2 weeks
 ### Projects

 My project for the course DH2642 HT24 Interaction Programming and the Dynamic Web.
-This project was done by me and my partner Ante Abdullahi.
+The project involed creating a webpage that fetched information from a databse.
+We decided to make a website where you can search for dishes and their nutritional values.
+But also you can search for different dishes using ingredients.
 [Check it out on this site](https://dh2642-ht24-project.web.app/react.html#/search)
 ![image](https://github.com/user-attachments/assets/1b0e10e9-2715-459e-99e6-6c203a2d6a6a)
+This project was done by me and my partner Ante Abdullahi.
+This was a project that required constant communication so we were always on the same page and we also gave each other constant feedback so the webpage would be as good as possible.
+In order to get all the information for all the dishes we used the Spoonacular Api.
+And for persistency we used firebase so each users data got saved.
+[The github repository](https://github.com/SrQuacksAlot/Dishcovery)

 A program for setting goals and achieving them by getting reminders from the app (not complete).
 The program uses python and kivy as the GUI.